jamesrcutmore/Quiz-game1/README.md

 - This quiz is aimed at any age bracket or audience.

-- With todays online markets growing, and the world of internet ever exspanding.They will be a greater demand for web developers so lets have a quiz about this subject and encourage people to study this subject.
+- The quiz is aimed at anybody who likes to test there science knowledge.

 - The best way to promote our quiz game is through online advertisements and social media shares.

 ### **Uers Stories**

 - **General User Goals**
+  - I want to be able to easily navigate through the site.

-  - As a Quiz lover, I want to find quiz related activities, so that it broadens my knowledge and understanding.
+  - I want to find quiz related activities, so that it broadens my knowledge and understanding.
+  - I want o be able to test my knowledge

-  - As an inquisitive person, I want to find a quiz, so that I can have fun and learn with.
+  - I want to find a quiz, so that I can have fun and learn with.

   - As a Quizzer, I want to find interesting games, so that I can spend time, and enjoy enjoying playing them.